NexaFlowFrance/OpenFamily/README.en.md

 - Smart selection based on recipe categories
 - Avoids repetitions over several days
 - Integration with your existing recipes

+### 🔍 Global Search
+- Instant search across all your data (Ctrl/Cmd+K)
+- Results grouped by category: shopping, tasks, appointments, recipes, meals
+- Quick navigation to any page

+### 🚀 Quick Actions
+- Widgets on homepage to quickly create tasks and items
+- Inline forms with keyboard support (Enter key)
+- Direct access to main features

+### 🌙 Automatic Theme
+- Light, dark or automatic mode
+- Automatic detection of system preferences
+- Cycle between 3 modes with a single click

+### 💾 Data Import/Export
+- Complete JSON export with versioning
+- Backup import with confirmation
+- Manual or automatic backup of all your data

 ### ⚡ Quick Add
 - Floating button accessible from anywhere in the app